Frequently Asked Questions

 If I participate in RPAP, how will that affect my residency choices?

 Most RPAP students report that having participated in RPAP was a distinct advantage when applying to residencies.
 Being familiar with the program, many family medicine residency programs know RPAP students usually are functioning at a higher level than their peers.
 Approximately 75% of students who participated in RPAP get their first choice in residency programs.
 Students applying for other residency specialties report that having done RPAP was a definite plus.
+In the past 5 years, 100% of RPAP students have matched into their top specialty.

 What types of cases will I see?